nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 in touching with antenna.
 Passive selection, e.g., strong candidate are better at tandem run, may be a cause of assistive mating, rather than active mate choice.

-In the theory of optimal random search strategies, conditions of individual searchers have rarely been taken into account, and seachers can show the best performance during searching periods.
-However, our study showed that searching activity itself can affect their movement capacity, which not only alter their movement patterns but also sequential decision-making after encounters.
-By filling the gap between theoretical studies on ideal searching conditions and empirical observations on realistic searching situations, our study contributes to the understanding of the evolution of random search strategies adapted in animals.

 **Material and Methods**